nimcastano/c0323-code-solutions/javascript-functions/javascript-functions-quiz-notes.md

 - Describe the parts of a function **call**.
 A function call consists of the function name and the arguments being passed to the function within the parentheses.
 - When comparing them side-by-side, what are the differences between a function **call** and a function **definition**?
 A call is made up of much less code because the code is already written out in the function defintion.
+Another difference is that definitions have curly braces.
 - What is the difference between a **parameter** and an **argument**?
 A parameter is a stand-in in the function definition until the function is called and those parameters are replaced by the arguments passed-in.
 In short, arguments have real values and parameters do not.
 - Why are function **parameters** useful?